 What Is Pain?

-Pain is a signal from the central nervous system indicating something is wrong.
-It’s an uncomfortable feeling that can occur in many different ways.
-It can come and go.
+Pain ranges from mild to severe.
 It may feel like shooting, stabbing, burning, aching, pinching or the feeling of pins and needles.
-It can be felt in any part of the body.
+It can be experienced in any part of the body.
+Pain is a subjective experience; it differs for each person.

-Pain also has an emotional component based on how an individual perceives it.
-Prior memories regarding pain and situations in which pain was caused can affect an individual’s experience of pain.
-It may also be affected by genetics, and psychological and social factors.
-Pain is a subjective experience.
-It differs for each person.
+Pain levels are highly subjective and are based not only on physical responses but also on perception.
+Prior memories regarding pain and situations in which pain was caused can affect future experiences of pain.
+The perception of pain may also be affected by genetics, psychological factors and social circumstances.